trilogy-group/hexpm/devspaces/README.md

 iex -S mix phx.server
 ```

+Open a link for exposed port 4000 in devspaces details.

 ## Running Hexpm via Docker-Compose file

 Currently, we have these command available to work using local docker compose.